zafar-saleem/aura/README.md

-Aura is a CSS framework that allows to write Modular & component base CSS(inspired from Smacss 'http://smacss.com/').
+Aura is a CSS framework that allows to write Modular & component base CSS, inspired from Smacss (http://smacss.com/).
 It splits CSS framework into 5 layers as Smacss suggests to split it into 5 but with one exception i.e. the 5th layer here is 'utilities' rather than State(as in Smacss).
 Feel free to add 'State' layer as 6th layer or swap it with 'utilities'.
 <h1>Requirements</h1>
 Aura requires Sass and compass to be installed on your machines in order to use it.
 <h1>Aura structure</h1>